Faculty Instructor - Integrative & Functional Nutrition

 Lori is certified as a Specialist in Oncology by the Commission on Dietetic Registration and has specialized training in functional digestive disorders through the Institute for Functional Medicine.
 She is trained in sustainable agriculture, and holds a Permaculture Design Certificate from the prestigious Regenerative Design Institute in Bolinas, California and is a graduate of their Ecology of Leadership program.
 In addition, Lori is a small-scale beekeeper and shepherds a burgeoning urban food forest at her home in Coupeville, on Whidbey Island, in Washington State.

-In addition to her private practice, Lori teaches in the Master's Degree program in Integrative and Functional Medicine at Saybrook University and in the Nutrition Department for Bastyr University.
-She is the Vice-Chair and a founding member of Coupeville's Farm to School program.
+In addition to her private practice, Lori teaches in the Master's Degree program in Integrative and Functional Medicine at Saybrook University and has taught for the Nutrition Department for Bastyr University.
+She is a founding member of Coupeville's Farm to School program.

 Lori's mission is to educate individuals, practitioners and professionals about the evidence-based connections between our food environment and personal health, while giving practical and humane advice on how to make positive change.
 Her goal is to mobilize people to work toward a regenerative food system, where clean water, healthy soil and healthful foods are abundant and accessible to all.